At a glance

 - Anti-inflammatories: To reduce fever and relieve symptoms of lameness and ulcers.

 - Corticosteroids to relieve inflammation associated with transient arthritis.

-- Interferon is an antiviral which has shown a reduction in the severity and duration of clinical signs related to the virus.
+- Interferon is an antiviral that has shown a reduction in the severity and duration of clinical signs related to the virus.

 - Fluids to prevent or treat dehydration.